 Hydrocortisone Cream is suitable for use in adults and children over 10 years of age.
 It should not be used in children under the age of 10 unless advised by your doctor.
 This is because children are more susceptible to the side effects of corticosteroids.

 Pregnant women or breastfeeding mothers should not use Hydrocortisone Cream.

 You should not use this medicine if you are allergic to corticosteroids or any of the other ingredients.

 You can buy Hydrocortisone in a cream solution or ointment online.
 To do so, simply begin a short questionnaire that is reviewed by our doctor.
 Once approved, you can choose from a number of delivery options.

 Getting Hydrocortisone Cream/Ointment delivered in the UK

 Free next-day delivery is offered to all residents across the UK made your order is made and approved by 4:30pm Monday to Friday.
-We offer a same-day delivery to London postcodes.
 If this is inconvenient for you, you can choose the nominated delivery day option.